khyperia/Clam/README.md

 Pressing "h" will dump what keys do what to stdout of the master program.

 Editing script/mandelbox.conf.cl changes various parameters of the kernel (recompile of script after editing needed, i.e. pressing 'b').

+##### tris.lua:

+Renders an object model (read in by assimp, usually .obj) by raytracing.
+Even though it is represented in a KD-tree, the maximum numbers of triangles possible to render is fairly small, struggling at counts above 5000 or so.

 ##### pillars.lua: